U.K., U.S. and Canada report Russian cyberspies may be trying to steal vaccine research

-LONDON — Security officials in the United States, Britain and Canada announced Thursday that hackers linked to Russia were actively trying to steal information from researchers working to produce coronavirus vaccines and anti-viral drugs.
+LONDON – Security officials announced Thursday that hackers linked to Russia’s intelligence services were actively trying to steal information from researchers working to produce coronavirus vaccines in the United States, Britain and Canada.

-Paul Chichester, director of operations at Britain’s National Cyber Security Centre, said the hackers had undertaken “despicable attacks against those doing vital work to combat the coronavirus pandemic.”
+Paul Chichester, director of operations at Britain’s National Cyber Security Centre, said the government-backed hackers had undertaken “despicable attacks against those doing vital work to combat the coronavirus pandemic.”

 “We would urge organizations to familiarize themselves with the advice we have published to help defend their networks,” Chichester said in a statement.

-In an advisory published Thursday, the NCSC said that a group named APT29 and also known by the names “the Dukes” or “Cozy Bear,” had targeted British, American and Canadian vaccine research and development organizations.
+In an advisory published Thursday, the NCSC said that a group named APT29, and also known by the names “the Dukes” or “Cozy Bear,” had targeted British, American and Canadian vaccine research and development organizations.

 The British government said it was 95% certain that APT29 were part of the Russian intelligence service.
+U.S. and Canadian experts concur.

+“APT29 has a long history of targeting governmental, diplomatic, think-tank, health care and energy organizations for intelligence gain so we encourage everyone to take this threat seriously and apply the mitigations issued in the advisory,” said U.S. National Security Agency cybersecurity director Anne Neuberger in a statement.

 It was highly likely that the group was trying to collect information on vaccine development or research on the virus itself, Britain’s Foreign and Commonwealth Office said in a statement.